tobiasrausch/alfred/README.md

 The easiest way to get Alfred is to download a statically linked binary from the [Alfred github release page](https://github.com/tobiasrausch/alfred/releases/).
 Alternatively, you can build Alfred from source.
 You need some build essentials and the boost libraries, i.e. for Ubuntu:

-`apt install -y build-essential g++ cmake git-all liblzma-dev zlib1g-dev libbz2-dev liblzma-dev libboost-date-time-dev libboost-program-options-dev libboost-system-dev libboost-filesystem-dev libboost-iostreams-dev`
+`apt install build-essential g++ cmake git-all liblzma-dev zlib1g-dev libbz2-dev liblzma-dev libboost-date-time-dev libboost-program-options-dev libboost-system-dev libboost-filesystem-dev libboost-iostreams-dev`

 Once you have installed these system libraries you can compile and link Alfred.